yiluns/Titanic_Case_Competition/README.md

 7. **Results**: I will compare models' performance and use the best model to predict the test dataset.

 **For the final model, I chose the XGBoost Classifier which had an accuracy score of 84.92% on the training dataset.
 I used this model to predict the survival status for people in the test set, and the final accuracy score was 77%.
-Considering the fact that I finished this project in less than 2 days, I am pretty satisfied with the score.
+Considering the fact that I just started learning data science and finished this project in less than a week, I am pretty satisfied with the score.
 There are probably some more feature engineering I could do to improve the final score!**